codice/ddf-support/support-bamboo/README.md

 1. Create a separate plan for GitHub PR builds.
 2. Add as many stages as needed for the build and as many jobs as needed in each stage
-3. Within each job, add the following tasks in the order shown:
+3. Within each job, unless specified otherwise, add the following tasks in the order shown:
   * Source Code Checkout -- checkout ddf-support
   * Script -- run buildStarted.sh to update GitHub build status to in-progress.
 Only needed in first job of the build
   * Script -- run checkoutRepo.sh to checkout the correct PR